sanger-pathogens/iva/README.md

 some third-party tools that need to be installed first.
 For citations, see the References section at the bottom of this readme.

+You may also find it useful to read some
+[ubuntu install] [detailed installation instructions for Ubuntu].

 #### Assembly dependencies